-The License Agreement sets forth our and Nestlé's respective obligations for development, commercialization, regulatory and manufacturing and supply activities for the Nestlé Collaboration Products with respect to the licensed fields and the Licensed Territory.
-In exchange for the license, Nestlé paid us an upfront cash payment of \$120.0 million in February 2016 and has agreed to pay us tiered royalties, at percentages ranging from the high single digits to high teens, of net sales of Nestlé Collaboration Products in the Licensed Territory.
-Additionally, Nestlé has agreed to pay us up to \$660.0 million for the achievement of certain development and regulatory milestones and up to an aggregate of \$1.125 billion for the achievement of certain commercial milestones related to the sales of Nestlé Collaboration Products.
-We received a \$10.0 million milestone payment in 2016 associated with the initiation of our Phase 1b study for SER-262 in CDI and a \$20.0 million milestone payment in 2017 associated with the initiation of our Phase 3 study of SER-109 in multiply recurrent CDI.
+Under the 2016 License Agreement, Nestlé paid us an upfront cash payment of \$120.0 million in February 2016 and has agreed to pay us tiered royalties, at percentages ranging from the high single digits to high teens, of net sales of 2016 Collaboration Products in the 2016 Licensed Territory.
+Additionally, Nestlé has agreed to pay us up to \$660.0 million for the achievement of certain development and regulatory milestones and up to an aggregate of \$1.125 billion for the achievement of certain commercial milestones related to the sales of 2016 Collaboration Products.
+We received a \$10.0 million milestone payment in 2016 associated with the initiation of our Phase 1b study for

+SER-262 in CDI and a \$20.0 million milestone payment in 2017 associated with the initiation of our Phase 3 study of SER-109 in multiply recurrent CDI.

-In November 2018, we executed the letter agreement with Nestlé (the "Letter Agreement"), modifying certain terms of the License Agreement.
+In November 2018, we executed the letter agreement with Nestlé (the "Letter Agreement"), modifying certain terms of the 2016 License Agreement.
 Under the Letter Agreement, Nestlé agreed to accelerate the payment of the \$20.0 million Phase 3 commencement milestone to be payable upon the commencement of the Phase 2b study for SER-287.
 Further, based on the results of the Phase 2b study, the Letter Agreement modifies certain terms and conditions related to the extent and timing of expense reimbursement associated with the ongoing SER-287 clinical trials.
 The Phase 2b study was initiated and the \$40.0 million of milestone payments were received in December 2018.
 We also received a \$10.0 million milestone payment in 2020 associated with the initiation of our Phase 1b study for SER-301.

-To date, we have received \$80.0 million in development milestones under the License Agreement and the Letter Agreement.
+To date, we have received \$80.0 million in development milestones under the 2016 License Agreement and the Letter Agreement.

-The License Agreement continues in effect until terminated by either us or Nestlé on the following bases: (i) Nestlé may terminate the License Agreement in the event of serious safety issues related to any of the Nestlé Collaboration Products; (ii) we may terminate the License Agreement if Nestlé challenges the validity or enforceability of any of our licensed patents; and (iii) either we or Nestlé may terminate the License Agreement in the event of the other party's uncured material breach or insolvency.
-Upon termination of the License Agreement, all licenses granted to Nestlé by us will terminate, and all rights in and to the Nestlé Collaboration Products in the License Agreement but instead apply specified adjustments to its payment obligations and other terms and conditions of the License Agreement.
+The 2016 License Agreement continues in effect until terminated by either us or Nestlé on the following bases: (i) Nestlé may terminate the 2016 License Agreement in the event of serious safety issues related to any of the 2016 Collaboration Products; (ii) we may terminate the 2016 License Agreement if Nestlé challenges the validity or enforceability of any of our licensed patents; and (iii) either we or Nestlé may terminate the 2016 License Agreement in the event of the other party's uncured material breach or insolvency.
+Upon termination of the 2016 License Agreement, all licenses granted to Nestlé by us will terminate, and all rights in and to the 2016 Collaboration Products in the 2016 Licensed Territory will revert to us.
+If we commit a material breach of the 2016 License Agreement, Nestlé may elect not to terminate the 2016 License Agreement but instead apply specified adjustments to its payment obligations and other terms and conditions of the 2016 License Agreement.